FMCG, Finance and Automotive sectors

 are under-invested in TV, new independent study finds

-New findings from a $1 million study by leading independent marketing analytics consultancy Ebiquity find that companies in the Fast-Moving Consumer Goods (FMCG), Automotive and Finance sectors would significantly improve their return on advertising investment by moving more of their media budgets to TV.
+A $1 million study by leading independent marketing analytics consultancy Ebiquity found that companies in the Fast-Moving Consumer Goods (FMCG), Automotive and Finance sectors would significantly improve their return on advertising investment (ROI) by moving more of their media budgets to TV.

 Ebiquity also found that if every advertiser in the four categories in the Australian market applied Ebiquity’s recommended changes, they would collectively gain $1.1 billion in sales revenue.
 That’s a 20% improvement for those sectors without spending a single cent more on advertising.